mobilecoinfoundation/fog/fog-threat-model-1.0.0.md

 # Terms

 For the reader's ease, we have chosen simpler terms for some of the elements of MobileCoin.
-In particular, while in documentation, a transaction produces "transaction outputs," in this document, the term "payment record" is used instead.
+In particular, in the literature, a transaction produces "transaction outputs," in this document, the term "payment record" is used instead.
 For example, when a transaction is submitted successfully, (encrypted) "payment records" are added to the blockchain, and these payment records are returned to the appropriate users privately via Fog.